 Though it is not legal to advertise for egg donors in Greece, the altruistic nature of the Greek people means that there is a constant flow of donors and enough availability for the needs of the international patient.
-As such there are no waiting lists and generally a donor can be identified and matched within a couple of weeks of the initial appointment and the treatment process can begin very shortly afterwards.
+As such there are no waiting lists and generally, a donor can be identified and matched within a couple of weeks of the initial appointment and the treatment process can begin very shortly afterwards.

-International patients can therefore be assured that there are no issues with availability of egg donors in Greece and the diverse pool of donors which most clinics can access means that patient requirements can invariably be met.
+International patients can therefore be assured that there are no issues with the availability of egg donors in Greece and the diverse pool of donors which most clinics can access means that patient requirements can invariably be met.

 How much does IVF treatment with own eggs cost in Greece?

-IVF centres in Greece take ethical practice very seriously and combined with excellent standards of patient centred care they, as Dr Bimpa suggests, represent exceptionally good value for money.
+IVF centres in Greece take ethical practice very seriously and combined with excellent standards of patient-centred care they, as Dr Bimpa suggests, represent exceptionally good value for money.

 This presentation provides a comprehensive outline of the level of state supervision there is over the work of IVF clinics in Greece and discusses the certification process in the country.

 The law in Greece is considered solid, clear, and open-minded regulation and it is applied and overseen by an independent body, the Greek National Authority of Assisted Reproduction.
-The Authority is an independent body which keeps an eye on treatment providers to ensure they correctly undertake scientific protocols, data collection, provide authentic and transparent success rates, issues authorisation licences and validates centres every three years to demonstrate they are continuing to abide by best practices and standards.
+The Authority is an independent body that keeps an eye on treatment providers to ensure they correctly undertake scientific protocols, data collection, provide authentic and transparent success rates, issues authorisation licences and validate centres every three years to demonstrate they are continuing to abide by best practices and standards.

 It is obligatory that all registered IVF centres in Greece have an ISO quality management system certification in place and this proves to the patient that a certain level of customer satisfaction has been achieved.